 You've seen the badge.
 'Bank-Level Security.'
 It sounds reassuring, but it's a technical sleight of hand.
 While the *transfer* of your data might be encrypted, the data *at rest* on their servers is often accessible to the company, their partners, and potentially even their employees.
 If a company claims they need your bank password to function, they aren't providing security; they are creating a single point of failure.

-Red Flag #1: The Aggregator Dependency
+Red Flag #1: The Password Grab

 A financial tool that demands your password isn't a vault; it's a wiretap.